patrick-llgc/Learning-Deep-Learning/paper_notes/multipath_uber.md

 -  Distance metric ADE does not seem to model multimodal behavior well.
 A better function measures distance by **considering an angle between the last points of the two trajectories as seen from the actor position**, which improves handling of the intersection scenarios.
 - The authors tried MDN (the one used by [MultiPath](multipath.md) from Waymo) and it leads to slightly worse performance then MTP.
+- [Neural motion planner](nmp.md) uses a max margin loss to train a cost volume that is compatible with multimodality.

 #### Notes
 - **UKF is usually used for tracking object's trajectory.
 However it is single modal model.
-Its prediction at 1 s is reasonable, but at 6 s is not. **
+Its prediction at 1 s is reasonable, but at 6 s is not.**
 - IRL is used for behavioral prediction.
 However usually it is not fast enough for real-time inference.

 	> One approach would be to create a reward function that captures the desired behavior of a driver, like stopping at red lights, avoiding pedestrians, etc. However, this would require an exhaustive list of every behavior we’d want to consider, as well as a list of weights describing how important each behavior is.